Ars-Linguistica/mlconjug3/README.rst

   using the French model as a model to query during the training.

 .. warning::
-    MLCONJUG3 now onky supports Python 3.x as Python 2.x has been deprecated in 2020.
+    MLCONJUG3 now only supports Python 3.x as Python 2.x has been deprecated in 2020.

 * Free software: MIT license
 * Documentation: https://mlconjug.readthedocs.io.